mirunici/jest-task/readme.md

 - Add a superhero with a name, superpower, and score.
 - Get the list of heroes sorted by score.
 - Validation to ensure the score is a number between 1 and 10
-- Jest test for 2 endpoints :
+- Jest test for 2 endpoints : <br>
 The GET test ensures that a list of heroes is received and that it returns an array of heroes.<br>
 The POST test ensures that a new hero can be added and that the response contains the correct details of the hero.
 - React interface where users can add superheroes and see the sorted list in real-time.